HamedBabaei/CoLLM/case-studies/OntologyDevelopment/readme.md

+The main code and instructions for reproducing this case study are presented here: [LLMs4OntologyDev](https://github.com/LiUSemWeb/LLMs4OntologyDev-ESWC2024)

 The outputs of the experiment are divided into three folders based on each research question (RQ).

 ## The core code behind the CQbyCQ method is